MekdiYilma/dreams/README.md

 <img src="./img/polarity_by_demo.jpg" width="2000">

-'
-Next we look at emotion tones scores: mean of each emotion tone and proportion of each emotion tone.
+Next, we look at emotion tone scores: mean of each emotion tone and proportion of each emotion tone.
 Both metrics at the segmented demographics level.
 The mean score chart doesn't show any materially significant difference between the score of each group.
-The emotion tone proportion informs a different and far more interesting story.
-Overall, the proportion of sadness and joyous dreams appear much higher than anger and fear indicitive dreams.
-Please note that some areas where blank or zero is due to lack of data.

 <div style="text-align:center"><img src="./img/dreams_emotions.jpg" width="300"></div>